navapbc/simpler-grants-gov/documentation/api/development.md

 1. Run `make init-opensearch` setup the OpenSearch Container
 2. Run `make populate-search-opportunities` to push data previously seeded in the DB into the search index

+If your DB or OpenSearch end up in an odd place, you can reset all the persistent storage using `make volume-recreate`

 ## Run the application